 The annual fee will provide the following: a listing in the relevant annual adult and children’s pan-publisher catalogs (which will be made available on our website and sent out to at least 1,500 librarians directly); 1 publisher spotlight column; 6 title pick, review, or excerpt features on our blog (your choice); inclusion in our library-themed reading lists; 4 weeks of advertising (1 ad) on our blog’s sidebar or bottom edge; and the members-only opportunity to participate in our ALA Annual conference booth (for an additional fee).
 We will also offer select special features for additional charges, including extended or additional ads on our website ($50 for an additional full month) and 3 additional book excerpts for $30.

-Besides our blog, which has almost 500 followers (mostly librarians), we also maintain Facebook and Twitter pages with 1,800 and 2,900 followers respectively.
+Besides our blog, which has over 600 subscribers (mostly librarians), we also maintain Facebook and Twitter pages with 4,900 and 2,200 followers respectively.
 As we increase our contacts into the library world, these numbers will continue to grow, providing solid access points between publishers, translators, and librarians seeking to internationalize their collections with both translations and world languages titles.

 Our pricing schedule will remain attune to the needs of both small and large publishers.
 Our 2019/2020 membership fee (purchasing a membership in 2019 will provide membership services through December 2020) is as follows:

 For additional information, please contact Karen Van Drie, GLLI Executive Director, at email@example.com.

 Clevo Books is an independent publishing company based in Cleveland, Ohio.
 Our mission is to help connect you to the world through art and craft.
 Our primary focus is publishing non-fiction books in translation, but we will occasionally publish original English language titles.
 We look for interesting titles from around the world that offer some new perspective on history, or that share knowledge of cultural traditions, such as cookbooks.